tinyos/tinyos-main/tos/lib/mac/tkn154/README.txt

 +-40 ppm in the 2.4 GHz band -- the timing in beacon-enabled mode is not standard compliant).

-Status (last updated 5/28/09)
+Status (last updated 9/14/09)
 -----------------------------

 Missing functionality:
 - GTS
 - security services
 - PAN ID conflict notification/resolution
-- indirect transmissions are incomplete, this is missing:
-  -- returning an empty DATA frame when there is no data for the device -- set pending flag if there are multiple indirect transmissions pending -- purging indirect transmissions on MLME_PURGE.request -- keep frame in transaction queue in case CSMA-CA algorithm fails
+- indirect transmissions: frames are not kept in transaction queue in case CSMA-CA algorithm fails

 Known Issues:
 - resetting the MAC during operation (via MLME_RESET) has not been tested